top of page

 • Schools and Education

 Dedham Public Schools have a solid reputation, with several schools earning recognition for academic performance.
-This makes the town appealing to families prioritizing education.
+This makes the town appealing to buyers researching school options.

 • Commuting and Transportation